MrMasterMiltank/Purdue-Pollster/README.md

 Purdue Pollster Bot for Crowd-Sourced Pokemon Go Raid Management on Discord

 **This repository is expected to be completed on or around May 17th, 2019.
 Please stay tuned for updates.**
-As of April 27th, we are about 35% of the way to bot distribution!
+As of May 5th, we are about 65% of the way to bot distribution!
+Thanks for checking in. :)

 Join the test server to give the bot a try: https://discord.gg/KBqBtjp